wazuh/wazuh-qa/tests/performance/test_cluster/test_cluster_logs/test_cluster_sync/README.md

 ========================================================================================= 1 failed in 0.29 seconds ==========================================================================================
 ```

-### Modifying log or threshold
+### Modifying threshold
-Log regex or repeat threshold can be updated in the `data/configuration.yaml` file.
+The repeat threshold can be updated in the `data/configuration.yaml` file.

 ### Tests information